-Deeside Squad Competition Coaching: (Usually a players 2nd weekly session)
+Deeside Competition Squad Coaching: (Usually a players 2nd weekly session)

 What is it?

-The Deeside Competition Squad has become an amazing place for juniors to develop their skills.
+Over the years the Deeside Competition Squad has become an amazing place for juniors to develop their skills.
 We now have a vibrant training squad that our area can be truly proud of!

 Players can expect an increase in the level of intensity compared to core coaching.
 They will enjoy amazing training sessions that energise and inspire them to improve!
 Squad players will also be inspired to give more in their core coaching sessions as they will become motivated to continually grow their skill sets.

-Players will be coached to respect the learning process, push themselves and others around them; therefore creating a strong environment and a respect of their training partners.
 We will all create a special group training culture and environment because everyone is pushing each other forwards not holding each other back.

-Family commitment: Reinforcing the above to your child/ children plus entering regular local matchplays (HotShot Tour and Club matchplays) and competitions (around NE Scotland) to complement the training sessions; entering a minimum of 4-6 tournaments per year (These are different from matchplays).
+Reinforcing the above to your child/ children plus entering regular local matchplays (HotShot Tour and Club matchplays) and competitions (around NE Scotland) to complement the training sessions; entering a minimum of 4-6 tournaments per year (These are different from matchplays).
 These players will enjoy improving fast and practising regularly with friends to master their skills.

 Is the Competition Squad for Me/My Child?